How well do you solve complex problems?

-- List any opposing views from Key Players during Staffing a Document
+List any opposing views from team members during Staffing a Document

-Ensure this document is staffed through all Key Players and that their comments are attached to this document.
+Ensure this document is staffed through all team members and that their comments are attached to this document.
 The base document is no more than two pages, with supporting documents summarized and added as appendices.

 Here you’ll learn: